-Skin tags, also known as cutaneous tags, are benign skin growths that are typically small; however some may grow up to a half-inch long.
-They are skin-colored and can at times be darker.
+Skin Tags, also known as Cutaneous Tags, are benign skin growths that are typically small; however some may grow up to a half-inch long.
+They are often skin-colored but can at times be darker.
 Many patients find them to be cosmetically displeasing and at times irritating if they rub on clothes or other materials.
 There are many methods for their removal including excision, cryotherapy (freezing), or cautery (electrical burn).
-Some patients are prone to skin tags and may have to have them periodically removed at quarterly or annual intervals.
+Some patients are prone to Skin Tags and may have to have them periodically removed at quarterly or annual intervals.

-Skin tags typically occur after midlife and are common in overweight people or people with diabetes, as well as in pregnant women.
+Skin Tags typically occur after midlife and are common in overweight people, people with diabetes, as well as in pregnant women.
 They often form in skin folds because of the contact with skin.
 They are usually benign, and may have a narrow stalk that connects it to the skin’s surface.
-They are not contagious, generally painless and do not change; however, new skin tags may appear after their removal in other areas of the body.
+They are not contagious, generally painless, and do not change.
+New Skin Tags may appear after their removal in other areas of the body.

-While cutaneous tags are benign, in extremely rare cases if they bleed, grow, or display multiple colors – such as pink, red, brown, or black – this may indicate they have become precancerous or cancerous.
-These need to be removed immediately and diagnosed by your physician.
-If your skin tags are cosmetically displeasing, there are many methods Dr. Green may perform for their removal.
+While Skin Tags are benign, in extremely rare cases if they bleed, grow, or display multiple colors – such as pink, red, brown, or black – this may indicate they have become precancerous or cancerous.
+These need to be removed immediately and diagnosed by Dr. Green.
+If your skin tags are cosmetically displeasing, there are many methods Dr. Green may perform to remove them.

 “You cannot go wrong with this dermatologist.
 Dr. Green and his staff are the very best!
 They go out of their way to assure patient satisfaction.
 I have used many services in the Bethesda location, and have always been more than satisfied.
 I highly recommend Dr. Green.”